PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 - [Drive Modes (Ackermann Rover)](../flight_modes_rover/ackermann.md)

 Instructions for how to set up your remote control switches to enable different flight modes is provided in [Flight Mode Configuration](../config/flight_mode.md).

+PX4 also supports flight modes implemented in [ROS 2](../ros2/index.md) using the [PX4 ROS 2 Control Interface](../ros2/px4_ros2_control_interface.md).
+These are indistinguishable from PX4 internal modes, and can be used to override internal modes with a more advanced version, or to create entirely new functionality.
+Note that these depend on ROS 2 and can therefore only run on systems that have a [companion computer](#offboard-companion-computer).
+At time of writing there are no ROS 2 flight modes that are considered an integral part of the PX4 open source offering.

 ## Safety Settings (Failsafe)